ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Differences with Congestion Control Principles

-Proposed congestion control mechanisms should include a clear explanation of the deviations from {{!RFC2914}}.
+Proposed congestion control mechanisms SHOULD include a clear explanation of the deviations from {{!RFC2914}}.

 ### Incremental Deployment.